 Chai is one of the most beloved beverages globally, known for its warming blend of tea and spices.
 Over the past decade, especially in Western countries, the term spiced chai has also become increasingly popular, leading to some confusion.
 Are chai and spiced chai the same thing?
 Is there a fundamental difference between them?

 In this article, we’ll explore Chai vs Spiced Chai, breaking down the key differences in ingredients, flavor profiles, and brewing methods.
-We’ll dive into the cultural importance of chai in India and how spiced chai evolved in Western culture.
 By the end of this article, you’ll have a thorough understanding of the differences and be able to choose which beverage suits your tastes best.

-Although chai and spiced chai share many ingredients, their usage and the flavors they emphasize differ significantly.
+When comparing Chai vs Spiced Chai, they may share many ingredients, but their usage and the flavors they emphasize differ significantly

 Traditional Chai Ingredients